 “Area Control Error” or “ACE” shall mean the instantaneous difference between a Balancing Authority’s net actual and scheduled interchange, taking into account the effects of Frequency Bias and correction for meter error.

 “Available Flowgate Capability” or “AFC” shall mean the rating of the applicable Flowgate less the projected loading across the applicable Flowgate less TRM and CBM.
 The firm AFC is calculated with only the appropriate Firm Transmission Service reservations (or interchange schedules) in the model, including recognition of all roll-over Transmission Service rights.
 Non-firm AFC is determined with appropriate firm and non-firm reservations (or interchange schedules) modeled.

+“Available ABC PAR,” “Available Ramapo PAR” or "Available Waldwick PAR” shall mean, for purposes of Section 8.3.1 of Schedule D to this Agreement, an ABC, Waldwick or Ramapo PAR, respectively, that is not subject to any of the following circumstances:

+(1) a PAR that is not operational and is unable to be moved;

+(2) a PAR that is technically “in-service” but is being operated in an outage configuration and is only capable of feeding radial load;

+(3) a PAR that is tapped-out in a particular direction is not available in the tapped-out direction;

+(4) if the maximum of 400 taps/PAR/month is exceeded at an ABC or a Waldwick PAR, and the relevant asset owner restricts the RTOs from taking further taps on the affected PAR, then the affected PAR shall not be available until NYISO and PJM agree to and implement an increased bandwidth in accordance with Appendix 5 of Schedule C to this Agreement;

+(5) PJM is permitted to reserve up to three taps at each end of the PAR tap range of each Waldwick PAR to secure the facilities on a post contingency basis, a Waldwick PAR shall not be considered available if a tap move would require the use of a reserved PAR tap; or

+(6) NYISO is permitted to reserve up to two taps at each end of the tap range of each ABC and Ramapo PAR to secure the facilities on a post contingency basis, an ABC or Ramapo PAR shall not be considered available if a tap move would require the use of a reserved PAR tap.

+PJM or NYISO may choose to use PAR taps they are permitted to reserve to perform M2M coordination, but they are not required to do so.

 “Available Transfer Capability” or “ATC” shall mean a measure of the transfer capability remaining in the physical transmission network for further commercial activity over and above already committed uses.